Intellectual Property and CREST projects

 • CREST for underrepresented audiences funding

-Engage Grants (formerly known as CREST for Underrepresented Audiences grants) are available twice a year to help support UK schools to run CREST Awards.
-Schools that have high numbers of pupils who are often underrepresented in STEM are encouraged to ...
+Engage Grants (formerly known as CREST for Underrepresented Audiences grants) are available twice a year, in the autumn and spring terms, to help support UK schools in challenging circumstances to run CREST Awards.
+Schools that have high numbers of ...

 • How are Silver projects assessed?